Healthcare certifications can support specific roles and specializations.

 Licensing vs Certification

-π‘ Many professionals hold both, a national certification and a state license, to demonstrate comprehensive qualifications.
+Tip: Many professionals hold both a national certification and a state license, depending on role and state requirements.

 How to Earn a Healthcare Certification